mongodb/docs/mms/source/usage.rst

   secondary in a replica set.

-- "**now primary**" occurs when a ``mongod`` instance becomes primary in a replica set .
+- "**now primary**" occurs when a ``mongod`` instance becomes primary in a replica set.

-TODO check the events and get list

 Alerts
 ------